Ministry Highlight: Sidespersons & Stewards

 Thank you to coordinators Bob Simpson and Barbara Hirst, as well as Philip Day and Bill Hawker (8:00am) and Shawn Thorpe (4:30pm).

-The Stewards are a group of 31 regular members of the 9:00am Sunday congregation that serve on average, once a month, at the Eucharist as Lay Communion Ministers, Intercessors, Readers, and/or Sidespersons.
-Through their individual and collective roles, Stewards focus on the provision and development of a welcoming, caring, and inclusive community.
+The Stewards are a group of 34 regular members of the 9:00am Sunday congregation that serve on average, once every 5-6 weeks, in the Eucharist as Lay Communion Ministers, Intercessors, Readers, and/or Sidespersons.
+Through their individual and collective roles, Stewards focus on the promotion and development of a welcoming, caring, and inclusive community.

-Assignment of duties is done by means of a common schedule (showing all Stewards and their roles) prepared twice yearly, January to June, and July to December.
+Assignment of duties is done by a coordinator by means of a common schedule (showing all Stewards and their roles) prepared twice yearly, January to June, and July to December.
 The schedule and assignment of duties considers a Steward’s other commitments and holiday plans.